heymichellemac/heymichellemac-hugo/content/blog/2021/03/book-dont-make-me-think.md

 ### Chapter 10 - Mobile - It's Not Just A City In Alabama Anymore

-- Design is made up of constraints (things you have to or shouldn't do) and tradeoffs (choices you must make that aren't ideal)
+- design is made up of constraints (things you have to or shouldn't do) and tradeoffs (choices you must make that aren't ideal)
 - Constraints can be a positive.
 They can allow you to work in a more focused way.
 - Mobile design is about making good tradeoffs.
 - The Mobile First approach to design is where you design the mobile version of a site and then expand it into the desktop version.